SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/msg_vpn_rest_delivery_point_rest_consumer_oauth_jwt_claim.md

   restconsumername|x|||
   restdeliverypointname|x|||
   A SEMP client authorized with a minimum access scope/level of "vpn/read-only" is required to perform this operation.
-  This has been available since 2.21.
+  This has been available since SEMP API version 2.21.
 ---

 # solacebroker_msg_vpn_rest_delivery_point_rest_consumer_oauth_jwt_claim (Resource)